-I knew he died.
+I knew he had died.
 Before reading the letters, I knew the end of his story.
 Sergeant Charles Leonard (Len) Hooper from Masterton, serving with the New Zealand Machine Gun Battalion on the Western Front, died in November 1918 in France just four days before the Armistice.
 His letters to his English fiancée, Elizabeth Sibthorp of Hornchurch – his ‘dearest Lizzie’ – are bundled in a grey folder loosely laced with thin white tape, held in the Imperial War Museum archive in London.

 Len had joined up with the 19th Reinforcements in November 1916.
 He was wounded in 1917 and recovered.
 When the letters start in January 1918 he was at Codford in England.
 The letters tell of the monotony at Codford (where ‘doing nothing’ was beginning to get his goat), the excitement of training as a machine gunner despite his awareness of heavy gunner casualties, and deployment to France during August 1918.
 Then, for two months, silence.